 Want to learn more about Kim Anderson’s photography?
 Check out The Art of Kim Anderson, a coffee table book that includes 250 images spanning 10 years of his work.
 Or, for a smaller book, there’s also Endless Dreams, which has over 100 images with accompanying descriptions in both German and English.
 Visit the Kim Anderson author page on Amazon to view all of his books available there.

 For other inspiring children’s photographers, visit our posts about Iwona Podlasinska, Nycky-jay Vanjecek, Andy Seliverstoff, and the Sham of the Perfect.
-You can also read our tips for getting excellent candid portraits of children playing, so you can become an inspiring children’s photographer yourself!
+You can also read our tips for getting excellent candid portraits of children, so you can become an inspiring children’s photographer yourself!